alexrockhill/MEEGbuddy/README.md

 0. Optional preinstallation for making a virtual environment so you don't break dependancies in other python programs you use 0a. run "pip install virtualenv --user"
 0b. run "virtualenv /Path/to/where/you/want/to/store/your/venv"
-0c. run "source /Path/to/where/you/want/to/store/your/venv/bin/activate"
+0c. run "source /Path/to/where/you/want/to/store/your/venv/bin/activate" (if you are in tcsh or csh use activate.csh)
-1. run "pip install MEEGbuddy,numpy"
+1. run "pip install MEEGbuddy numpy"
 2. run "pip install -r requirements.txt"
 3. (Optional) Install freesurfer (https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)
 4. (Optional) Install MNE C (https://martinos.org/mne/stable/install_mne_c.html) (this has command line functions, which, espeically "mne_analyze" have useful GUIs, in that case for coordinate frame coregistration (MRI to MEEG).